Previous Charlottesville Symphony performances: March 1980, April 1992, March 2001 and March 2008.

-The 2018-19 season is made possible in part by a major gift from The Joseph and Robert Cornell Memorial Foundation.
+The 2018-19 season is made possible in part by a major grant from The Joseph and Robert Cornell Memorial Foundation.

 Join UVA Associate Professor of Music Richard Will for a Pre-Concert Lecture on Saturday, November 17 at 7:15pm in the Minor Hall Auditorium.

 The Symphony is pleased to offer online recordings of Professor Will’s Saturday lectures free of charge.
 All Sunday ticket holders will receive an email at 6am on Sunday, November 18 with a link to the lecture recording.

 For more information about Pre-Concert Lectures, including directions and an archive of all lecture recordings, click here.